 The environment is secure, clean, welcoming, and very well organised to support children's play and learning.
 An excellent range of indoor and outdoor resources promote children's all-round development.
-The child minder monitors the environment well to identify and eliminate any unnecessary risks to children's safety.

 The child minder has an exceptional understanding of regulatory requirements and ensures that all mandatory training is completed regularly.
 She has established strong partnerships with parents and works hard to ensure that children are nurtured within a safe and stimulating home environment.